This document outlines the conditions and treatment you can expect to receive in an Irish prison. It includes information on:

 - A remand prisoner is generally entitled to 1 visit of at least 15 minutes duration on each of 3 days of the week and where possible, on each of 6 days

 Additional or longer visits may also be permitted.
 Virtual visits may also be allowed where facilities are available.

-You can read more about visiting someone in prison, including how the above entitlements are affected by Covid-19 restrictions.
+You can read more about visiting someone in prison.

 Prisoners are entitled to send letters to their family or friends and there is no limit to the number of letters that may be received from them.